There is currently a critical need for foster carers and kinship carers in Hobart, Launceston, Burnie, and across Tasmania.

 Foster carers need to be at least 21 years old, with relevant life experience, but ideally 25+.

-A dedicated spare room for fostering is required.
-Siblings (in care) may share if considered safe and appropriate to do so.
-Exceptions may be considered where children are placed with relatives.
+A dedicated spare room for a young person in care is required.
+Siblings (in care) may share a room if it is safe and appropriate to do so.
+Exceptions may be considered in kinship care.

-We know that being able to meet every child in the household’s needs is important, and for this reason we know it is best to match children with carers who’s children are older than they are.
-If you have a child under the age of 18 months, we would ask that you wait to start your fostering journey once your youngest child turns 2.
+We know that it is important to be able to meet every child in the household’s needs, and for this reason, we know it is best to match children with carers whose children are older than they are.
+If you have a child under the age of 18 months, we ask that you wait to start your fostering journey once your youngest child turns 2.

 Foster carers should hold a driver’s licence and have access to a reliable vehicle with comprehensive insurance.
 Having reliable transport is important to ensure children can access the important networks within their lives.